SusanCThomas/Belly-Button-Biodiversity_Plotly/README.md

 ## [Interactive Dashboard](https://susancthomas.github.io/Belly-Button-Dashboard/)

-Created an interactive dashboard that displays a bar plot, bubble and gauge plot as well as demogrpahic information of any Test Subject ID that the user selects.
+Created an interactive dashboard that displays a bar plot, bubble and gauge plot as well as demographic information of any Test Subject ID that the user selects.

 ![Dashboard](Images/My_Dashboard.png)